JAAulde/jquery-cookies/README.md

 ````html
 <input type="text" id="foo" name="bar" value="" />
 ````
-The plugin will try to find a cookie named `bar` and apply its value tot he element.
-If it cannot find that cookie, it will then try to find a cookie named `foo`.
+The plugin will try to find and use a cookie named `bar`.
+If it cannot find that cookie, it will then try to find and use a cookie named `foo`.
 This is true no matter what selector was used to find the element--each element is looked at independently and its attributes are iterated in this order to find an applicable cookie.